 A SHOT OF CREAM

 If you want to stage a daring coffee-shop cannonball act, you might want the help of a balloon pendulum robot.
-Nathan used the custom-built robot, equipped with metal arms for hurling liquid-filled balloons, to help create and perfectly capture the coffee and cream collision in this shot.
+Nathan used the custom-built robot, equipped with metal arms for hurling liquid-filled balloons, to help create and perfectly capture the coffee and cream collision.

 About Modernist Cuisine Gallery